A German Immigrant Girl Shares Her Adventure

 " Osmond Lindon."

-It was well this letter did not reach Mrs. Linndon till after Augusta's had in a measure prepared her for the reception of such joyful tidings, for it might have proved too startling for one of her delicate nervous organization.
+It was well that this letter did not reach Mrs. Linndon until after Augusta's had, in a measure, prepared her for the reception of such joyful tidings, for it might have proved too startling for one of her delicate nervous organizations.
 The idea of waiting she could not for a moment entertain, and after settling her bill with Dr. M. and generously dispensing presents to those who had befriended her, she started for home.
 I have since heard of her safe arrival in the bosom of her family.

 Return to Top of Page